gabesullice/hades/README.md

 example.
 A client would like to list the 10 most recent issues and embed user avatars for every participant in the issue.
 In JSON API terms, issues have a relationship to comments and comments have an author relationship to users.
-User resources also a download URL attribute for each user's avatar.
+User resources have an attribute that specifies a download URL for a user's avatar.

 `issue -> comment -> user -> avatar`